sportiellomike/sportiellomike.github.io/README.md

 ## sportiellomike.github.io

-I am an MD/PhD student interested in T cell memory and bioinformatics.
+I am an MD/PhD student interested in T cell memory and bioinformatics in the lab of [Dave Topham](https://www.urmc.rochester.edu/labs/topham.aspx) at the University of Rochester.
 Feel free to contact me at sportiellomike@gmail.com for further communication.

 ## Publications
 * [CD49a Identifies Polyfunctional Memory CD8 T cell Subsets that Persist in the Lungs after Influenza Infection](https://doi.org/10.1101/2021.07.30.454373).
 [Github repo](https://github.com/sportiellomike/Frontiers-in-Immunology-2021)